German Shorthaired Pointer

 Caring Guide

 Hip and elbow dysplasia are hereditary conditions that affect many GSPs, causing joint misalignment and eventual arthritis.
-Reputable Australian breeders will provide hip and elbow scoring certificates for both parents.
+Reputable ANKC-registered breeders across Australia provide hip and elbow scoring certificates for both parents; always ask to see them.
 Progressive retinal atrophy (PRA) is another inherited condition that gradually causes blindness, though responsible breeders screen for the genetic markers.

 Subaortic stenosis, a heart condition causing narrowed valves, typically shows up as a heart murmur in young dogs.
 While mild cases may not need treatment, severe cases require lifelong medication.
 Regular vet checkups are crucial for early detection.

 Preventive care is particularly important in Australia's varied climate.
 In tropical areas like Darwin and Brisbane, regular tick prevention is essential year-round.
 The breed's love of water means ear infections can be common, especially after beach swims or creek adventures.
-Their short coat offers minimal protection from Australia's intense UV rays, so limit midday exercise during summer months.
+Their short coat offers minimal protection from Australia's intense sun.
+In hot-summer cities like Perth and Brisbane, limit exercise to the cool of the early morning or evening when temperatures are below 28°C to prevent heatstroke.

 With proper care, regular exercise, and routine veterinary checkups, most GSPs enjoy long, healthy lives as active family companions well into their senior years.